-Megapixel suitability is based on analysis of Modulation Transfer Function (MTF) obtained from slanted-edge chart images captured at magnifications of around 0.5× (for inkjet charts) or 1× (for photographic charts) using a high quality DSLR or mirrorless camera and macro lens.
+Megapixel suitability is based on the analysis of the Modulation Transfer Function (MTF) that is obtained from slanted-edge chart images captured at magnifications of around 0.5× (for inkjet charts) or 1× (for photographic charts) using a high quality DSLR or mirrorless camera and macro lens.

-- a file (the chart MTF compensation file) that has a model of the chart MTF (measured in cycles per object mm).
+- File (the chart MTF compensation file) that has a model of the chart MTF (measured in cycles per object mm).

-- the vertical Field of View of the camera, typically somewhat larger than the height of charts designed to fill the frame (SFRplus, eSFR ISO, etc.)
+- Vertical Field of View of the camera, typically somewhat larger than the height of charts designed to fill the frame (SFRplus, eSFR ISO, etc.).

 We use the Chart suitability display for Black and White LVT film (which is very much sharper than inkjet prints) as an example.

-The standard Black & White LVT chart, printed on 12×20 inch film, is designed to have a 27 cm vertical Field of View.
-27 cm (on the x-axis) corresponds to MTF@Nyquist = 0.9 (the green diagonal line, below) for sensor height = 5500 pixels (left y-axis) or 45 megapixels at 3:2 aspect ratio (right y-axis).
+The standard Black & White LVT chart, printed on 12 inch × 20 inch film, is designed to have a 27cm vertical field of view; 27cm (on the x-axis) corresponds to MTF@Nyquist = 0.9 (the green diagonal line, below) for sensor height = 5500 pixels (left y-axis) or 45 megapixels at 3:2 aspect ratio (right y-axis).
 At this high quality level, MTF compensation is not required.
 If we push the chart to MTF@Nyquist = 0.7 (the olive diagonal line), which is still reasonably good, but requires MTF compensation, we reach sensor height = 8500 pixels (about 100 Megapixels at 3:2 aspect ratio).

 The Megapixel suitability calculation shown here assumes that:

-- that the sensor aspect ratio is 3:2. (it can be changed in the box on the right.
-The change only affects the Megapixel numbers, i.e., Megapixel suitibility, on the right y-axis.
+- The sensor aspect ratio is 3:2, which can be changed in the box on the right.
+The change only affects the Megapixel numbers; i.e., Megapixel suitability, on the right y-axis.

 For 16:9 aspect ratio sensors, multiply the megapixel suitability by 1.185.